arbor-sim/arbor/doc/tutorial/tutorial_lfpykit.rst

 The result
 ----------

-The visualization below of simulation results shows both the cellular geometry and a contour plot of the extracellular potential (``V_e``) in a plane.
+The visualization below of simulation results shows the cellular geometry and a contour plot of the extracellular potential (``V_e``) in a plane.
 Each part (CV) of the cell is shown with some color coding for the membrane potential (``V_m``).